How to Clean an Infrared Sauna: Wood Care & Hygiene Tips

 Dealing with Stains and Discoloration

-Sweat, moisture, and natural oils from the skin can cause discoloration over time.
+• Sweat leaves marks if not cleaned properly: Sweat, moisture, and natural oils from the skin can cause discoloration over time.
 To remove sweat stains, scrub the affected areas with a mixture of baking soda and water.

-Mold-related discoloration may require a stronger solution, such as diluted hydrogen peroxide.
+• Mold stains need a stronger cleaning approach: Mold-related discoloration may require a stronger solution, such as diluted hydrogen peroxide.

-Water stains can be prevented by thoroughly drying the wood after each session.
-If the wood starts to look dull, a light sanding can refresh its appearance.
+• Dull or faded wood can look new with gentle sanding: If the wood starts to look dull, a light sanding can refresh its appearance.

-Regular maintenance and proper ventilation will help prevent deep stains, keeping your sauna’s interior looking clean and inviting.
+• Keeping your sauna clean stops stains from building up: Regular maintenance and proper ventilation will help prevent deep stains, keeping your sauna’s interior looking clean and inviting.

 Long-Term Care for Sauna Longevity